 4.9.1.1.
-Reasons for Revoking a Subscriber Certificate

-The CA SHALL revoke a Certificate within 24 hours if one or more of the following occurs:
+Reasons for Revoking a Subscriber Certificate The CA SHALL revoke a Certificate within 24 hours if one or more of the following occurs:

 - 1. The Subscriber requests in writing that the CA revoke the Certificate; - 2.
 The Subscriber notifies the CA that the original certificate request was not authorized and does not retroactively grant authorization; - 3.
-The CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise; or - 4.
+The CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise; - 4.
+The CA is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/SSLkeys); - 5.
 The CA obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name or IP address in the Certificate should not be relied upon.